How Poor API Architecture Makes AI Agents Expensive

 AI won't replace testers, but it will shift what they do.
 Where it saves real effort, where it still needs human control, and why starting now matters.

-Building a QA culture takes more than good tools.
-It starts with listening, then translating what every stakeholder actually means by "quality" into a shared roadmap.
+Building a QA culture takes more than good tools, it starts with listening carefully.
+Stakeholder views of quality become a shared roadmap.

 Testers who can't explain what their work costs, or saves, are easy to cut.
 Here's how business thinking changes that.